brootaylor/bostontparty-v2/src/_content/banners/banner_cowboyWeekends.md

     xx_large: "/assets/images/banners/activities/cowboy-weekends/banner-cowboys-01--xxlarge.jpg"
   width: 768
   height: 230
-  alt: "Cowboys with their backs to us looking out over a beautiful vista"
+  alt: "A cowboy on horseback with his back to us looking out over a beautiful valley at sunset"

 # This collection `tag` value corresponds with the `for` loop that renders this content
 tags: